It is a first-line treatment choice for patients who are 10 years of age and older with diabetes, according to the American Diabetes Association.

 If you take metformin and have questions or concerns about side effects, see a healthcare provider.

 Before stopping metformin, make sure that your medical provider has outlined a plan to safely control glucose levels.

-If you have questions about diabetes treatment, glucose control, or side effects, you can speak with a K Health medical provider in the HIPAA-approved app, right from the comfort of your home.
+If you have questions about diabetes treatment, glucose control, or side effects, you can speak with a medical provider in the K Health app, right from the comfort of your home.

 Frequently Asked Questions

 K Health has strict sourcing guidelines and relies on peer-reviewed studies, academic research institutions, and medical associations.
 We avoid using tertiary references.

 Diabetes basics.
 (2022).

 Metformin: Current knowledge.
 (2014).

 Pharmacokinetics of metformin in patients with gastrointestinal intolerance.
 (2018).